 IS A MATH DEGREE RIGHT FOR ME?

-Well, yeah.
-As shown via the links on the department main page, a degree in mathematics is a signal that you're a capable problem-solver, flexibly applying pattern recognition, computational skills, and rigorous thinking to any number of applications in any number of careers.
-In an increasingly scientific and technological workforce, mathematical skills are becoming more a necessity than an option.
+In an increasingly scientific and technological workforce, mathematical skills are becoming more of a necessity than an option.
 Math majors score highly on entrance exams for medical and law school, making the study of mathematics a priority even for those not directly working in mathematical fields.
 And while you're here, you'll learn that mathematics is much more stimulating than just "solving for x."
-Work with a cadre of peers in the student lounge, or engage in student activities via the SUM Club or Actuarial Club to become part of this vibrant community.
+Work with a cadre of peers in the student lounge, or engage in student activities via the SUM Club or Actuarial Club to become part of this vibrant community!

 WHAT PROGRAMS DOES THE DEPARTMENT OFFER?

 The "Mathematics Courses" link on the left contains a list of the courses offered.
-Click on any one for a brief description and information about prerequisites, general education designations, credit counts, etc.
+Click on any listing for a brief description and additional information!

-MTH courses with course number less than 200 are offered every semester.
-MTH courses with course number over than 200 are offered at various intervals -- the standard course cycle can be found at a link on the left.
-For the definitive list of sections being offered in the current semester, along with course times, please see the registrar's catalog or check in via SIS.
+MTH courses with a course number of less than 200 are offered every semester.
+MTH courses with a course number over 200 are offered at various intervals.
+For the definitive list of sections being offered in the current semester, along with course times, please see the registrar's catalog or check-in via SIS.

 WHERE CAN I FIND TUTORING INFORMATION?

 Tutoring is available through the math department or through the university.
 For a schedule of the current semester's tutor hours or to become a tutor yourself, check out the info sidebar at the top of this page!
 After all, the best way to learn something is to teach it!